 Sage Stage operates four intercity routes (Figure 4), which are scheduled to operate 1-3 days per week and only if there is at least one confirmed reservation.
 Reservations for all intercity routes must be made at least one day in advance.
-Walk-ons are allowed on a first-come, first-serve basis.
-All routes begin and end at the corner of North Main and 5th in Alturas.
+Walk-ons are allowed on a first-come-first-serve basis.
+All routes begin and end at the corner of Main Street and West Fifth Ave in Alturas.
 Passengers can board at several scheduled stops along the route or at "flag" stops if it is safe to do so.
-Curbside pick-ups may be requested within the designated service area of the Local Bus with an additional fare.
+Curb-side pick-ups may be requested within the designated service area of the Local Bus with an additional fare.
 These pick-ups occur prior to the scheduled morning departure time from Alturas.
-Table 7 provides a summary of Sage Stage services.
+A summary of Sage Stage services is provided in Table 7.